-Joselyn Jedick, DO, is a physician at the Banner – University Medical Center Phoenix Family Medicine Center.
+Natasha Bhuyan, MD, is Chief Resident at Banner – University Medical Center Phoenix.
 For more information, talk to your doctor or call (602) 839-4567.

 Question: I’ve heard that soda isn’t good for you, but how bad can it really be?
 I only drink one bottle a day.

 Answer: With summer heat approaching, now is a good time to think about staying hydrated and choosing appropriate beverages to quench that inevitable thirst.
 The number of sugary sodas, energy and artificial fruit drinks available for purchase has grown rapidly, creating a trend toward an abundance of unhealthy beverage options.

 This increase in consumption of sugary beverages has contributed directly to the rise in new cases of both diabetes and coronary heart disease, according to the American Heart Association (AHA).

 A 12-ounce serving of a regular soda or carbonated energy drink contains up to 10 teaspoons of sugar.
 One teaspoon of sugar is about 15 calories—the amount contained in a sugar cube or sugar packet.
 That means one can of regular soda contains about 150 calories of sugar.

 The AHA recommends that most women should consume no more than 100 calories (about six teaspoons) of added sugars per day, while most men should consume no more than 150 calories (about nine teaspoons) of added sugars each day.
 So even a single can of soda would exceed the daily upper limit of added sugar for females, and would equal the daily upper limit of added sugar for males.

 In children, soda has been linked to increased body weight, low calcium and diabetes.
 As a result, the American Academy of Pediatrics recommends no sugar-sweetened beverages for kids.